jnolan97/ChessTest/README.md

-In Progress Chess Engine Written in C#
+Beginning Outlines of a Chess Engine, created in C#/.Net